-- You may notice white spots on your throat.
+- You notice white spots on your throat

 - You have a swollen neck

-- You may experience difficulty in eating and swallowing.
+- You’re experiencing difficulty in eating and swallowing

 - You have enlarged lymph nodes

 The following tips may help provide relief from a sore throat during pregnancy:

 - You may be prone to illness during pregnancy, so it is advised that you take ample rest during this time.
-It will help your body in healing soon.
+It will help your body heal faster.

 - Keep yourself hydrated and drink ample fluids.

-- Do not consume any food items that may have preservatives in them as this may aggravate your condition.
+- Do not consume any food items that may have preservatives in them as they may aggravate your condition.

 - Do not consume cold, aerated or fizzy drinks.

 - Consume warm beverages such as soups, herbal teas, etc.

 - Steam inhalation helps in relieving symptoms of a sore throat.

-- Do not share your towel, utensils, and other such personal belongings as these things may spread the infection to others.
+- Do not share your towel, utensils, and other such personal belongings as you may end up spreading the infection to others.

 - Wash your hands after you sneeze or a cough to get rid of the germs.

-- Gargle with warm saline water 3 to 4 times a day can also relieve the symptoms of a sore throat.
+- Gargle with warm saline water 3 to 4 times a day.
+This will also relieve the symptoms of a sore throat.

 Treatment options that your doctor may consider for the treatment of a sore throat are:

-- If you have a sore throat because of some bacterial infection, then your doctor may prescribe you some antibiotics.
+- If you have a sore throat because of a bacterial infection, your doctor may prescribe you some antibiotics.

 - You may be given cough drops, throat sprays, or cough syrup to reduce the inflammation.

 - If you have a sore throat because of acid reflux, your doctor may prescribe antacids.
 Do not take over-the-counter medicines to treat a sore throat during pregnancy and seek medical help.

 The best way to combat any infection or disease during pregnancy is through prevention.
-Your immunity strength is affected during pregnancy, and thus this easily increases your chances of catching various infections like a sore throat.
-However, following preventive measures may help:
+Your immunity strength is affected during pregnancy, and this easily increases your chances of catching various infections like a sore throat.
+However, the following preventive measures may help:

 - Do not come in close contact with a person who already has a sore throat.